adulau/passive-dns-atlas/README.md

   -d, --debug
   -t TIMEOUT, --timeout TIMEOUT
-                        set atlas stream timeout, default is 400 sec
+                        set atlas stream timeout, default is 400 sec -o ONLY, --only ONLY  set a filter to allow check a specifity key and value in DNS. format is key,value like Type,TXT
 ~~~~

 In parallel, you can generate statistics from the `dns` measurement gathered.